pyrocms/pyrocms-docs/content/setup/environments.md

 # Environments

 If you've ever used the same codebase for two different environments, you know that switching between the two can be a pain.
-Luckily, PyroCMS has built-in support for multiple environments
+Luckily, PyroCMS has built-in support for multiple environments.

+There are three built-in environments:

+* Development
+* Staging
+* Production

+In this section, we'll take a look at what PyroCMS figures out on its own, and how you can configure your environments for easy switcing between them with the same codebase.

 ## Automatic Base URL

 PyroCMS guesses your base URL so you don't have to enter it in as a config and change it when you move from development to production.
-That means you can launch the same code on your localhost as well as your production server and never have to change the URL.
+That means you can launch the same code on your localhost as well as your production server and never have to change any URL configs.

 If you find PyroCMS is not able to guess your base URL, you can add in manually in **system/cms/config/config.php** by altering the **base_url** config;

      $config['base_url']	= '';

+## Telling PyroCMS What Your Environment Is

+You can tell PyroCMS what environment to load by setting a variable in your .htaccess file using the following syntax:

+     SetEnv PYRO_ENV production

+Once you've done this you'll need to be careful not to copy your .htaccess back to your development server by mistake (or vice-versa).
+If you're using git you can prevent this with .gitignore, as described below.

+If you are using Nginx and php-fpm, you can add PYRO_ENV parameter to Nginx config file like this:

+     fastcgi_param PYRO_ENV production;

+You choices for the value of **PYRO_ENV** are:

+* development
+* staging
+* production

+Once you set your PYRO_ENV, PyroCMS will use that information to do things like use the right database credentials.
+You can also use this data in your layouts to check what environment you are running the site in.

 ## Multiple Database Environments

 PyroCMS can also choose the database based on your environment.
 Let's say you have two databases - one on your local machine for development, and one on your production server.
 You can enter in both of the connection details into the **system/cms/config/database.php** file.
-The environments available to you are:

-* Development
-* Staging
-* Production

-You'll see an array of database connection configuration for each:
+If you open up system/cms/config/database.php, you'll see an array of database connection configuration for each environment.
+For example, here is the developemnt database configuration:

      // Development
      $db[PYRO_DEVELOPMENT] = array(